r-three/git-theta/examples/git_cml_example.md

 `git checkout d13dca536d2690cb758c3866acb2abd1e0f32790 -b my_branch`

-When this occurs, the smudge filter intercepts the model file and is called with `git-cml-filter smudge my_model.json`. `git-cml-filter smudge` is a python program that reads the metadata file and reconstructs the model checkpoint from the data in `.git_cml/my_model`.
+When this occurs, the smudge filter intercepts the model file and is called with `git-theta-filter smudge my_model.json`. `git-theta-filter smudge` is a python program that reads the metadata file and reconstructs the model checkpoint from the data in `.git_theta/my_model`.

 11. Check the contents of `my_model.json`